wolegechu/Eitri/README.md

-You can find the detail here: [Document](https://github.com/fss-ai/Eitri/wiki)
+You can find the details here: [Document](https://github.com/fss-ai/Eitri/wiki)

 Todo: